iotempire/iotempower/doc/testing.rst

         - A list of lines for the `setup.cpp` file.
         - A list of tuples, each containing an MQTT topic and the expected payload from that topic.

 2. **test_installations.py**: Checks if your installations are complete.
-This test ensures that all the selected dependencies are correctly installed and configured so that IOT empower works properly.
+This test ensures that all the selected dependencies are correctly installed and configured so that IoTempower works properly.
 The input file for this test is `installation.json`, which is generated during the installation period and saves your selection of dependencies.
 Some dependencies are not crucial and are only installed for specific features.
 If you are using a Docker image or Raspberry Pi image, there is no need to run these tests as they have already been checked.

     - **Purpose**: To verify that all dependencies are installed and configured correctly.
     - **Input**: `installation.json`, generated during installation.